I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest2-retrieveinputbuffer.md

 <p>The driver can access the retrieved buffer until it <a href="wdf.completing_i_o_requests">completes</a> the I/O request.</p>

-<p>Instead of calling <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveinputbuffer.md">RequestRetrieveInputBuffer</a>, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff559037">IWDFIoRequest2::RetrieveInputMemory</a>, which creates a framework memory object that represents the buffer.</p>
+<p>Instead of calling <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveinputbuffer.md">RequestRetrieveInputBuffer</a>, the driver can call <a href="wdf.iwdfiorequest2_retrieveinputmemory">IWDFIoRequest2::RetrieveInputMemory</a>, which creates a framework memory object that represents the buffer.</p>

 <p>For more information about accessing an I/O request's data buffers, see <a href="wdf.accessing_data_buffers_in_umdf_drivers">Accessing Data Buffers in UMDF-Based Drivers</a>.</p>

-<p>The following code example shows a segment of a serial port driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556854">IQueueCallbackDeviceIoControl::OnDeviceIoControl</a> callback function.
-From an I/O request's input buffer, the code segment obtains the baud rate that should be set for the device.</p>

-<p>A request's input buffer contains information, such as data to be written to a disk, that the originator of the request supplied.
-Your driver can call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveinputbuffer.md">RequestRetrieveInputBuffer</a> to obtain the input buffer for a write request or a device I/O control request, but not for a read request (because read requests do not provide input data).</p>

-<p>The <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveinputbuffer.md">RequestRetrieveInputBuffer</a> method retrieves the input buffer for I/O requests that use the <a href="wdf.accessing_data_buffers_in_umdf_drivers#using_buffered_i_o_in_umdf_drivers#using_buffered_i_o_in_umdf_drivers">buffered I/O</a> or <a href="wdf.accessing_data_buffers_in_umdf_drivers#using_direct_i_o_in_umdf_drivers#using_direct_i_o_in_umdf_drivers">direct I/O</a> method for accessing data buffers.</p>

-<p>If <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveinputbuffer.md">RequestRetrieveInputBuffer</a> returns S_OK, the driver receives the address and, optionally, the size of the input buffer. </p>

-<p>The driver can access the retrieved buffer until it <a href="wdf.completing_i_o_requests">completes</a> the I/O request.</p>

-<p>Instead of calling <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveinputbuffer.md">RequestRetrieveInputBuffer</a>, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff559037">IWDFIoRequest2::RetrieveInputMemory</a>, which creates a framework memory object that represents the buffer.</p>

-<p>For more information about accessing an I/O request's data buffers, see <a href="wdf.accessing_data_buffers_in_umdf_drivers">Accessing Data Buffers in UMDF-Based Drivers</a>.</p>

-<p>The following code example shows a segment of a serial port driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556854">IQueueCallbackDeviceIoControl::OnDeviceIoControl</a> callback function.
+<p>The following code example shows a segment of a serial port driver's <a href="wdf.iqueuecallbackdeviceiocontrol_ondeviceiocontrol">IQueueCallbackDeviceIoControl::OnDeviceIoControl</a> callback function.
 From an I/O request's input buffer, the code segment obtains the baud rate that should be set for the device.</p>

 ## -requirements
 <table>